 “Make the move as young as possible so you can enjoy this unique retirement lifestyle for as long as possible,” says Marian Walter, a resident living at Elmbridge Village.

-We also attract some truly interesting people that have not yet finished their adventures.
-Seventy-seven-year-old Diana Willcock, has travelled all over the world capturing photos of wildlife.
-Since moving to Elmbridge Diana has enjoyed the close–knit community, the social engagements and showing her photographs to residents.
-This blog is just as fascinating as Diana, so put the kettle on and have a read here.
+77-year-old Diana Willcock has travelled all over the world capturing photos of wildlife.
+Since moving to Elmbridge Diana has enjoyed the thriving community, social engagements and showing her photographs to residents.